-- 2.1.
-The Clearinghouse, as described in Section 3, shall supply a verification form to applicants.
-An applicant may complete the verification form and return it to the Clearinghouse for processing.
-Suppliers that are certified/verified under GO 156 are referred to herein as "eligible suppliers". - 2.2.
-In assessing the suitability of a supplier to bid for procurement contracts, a utility or other covered entity may require additional information or the completion of additional forms to comply with specific requirements created by the unique character of its business, such as insurance requirements, product and service codes, and bonding limits.
-A utility or other covered entity may not, however, require additional information to verify that a business is in fact an eligible supplier under the Commission's Supplier Diversity Program. - 2.3.
-Eligible suppliers shall be required to submit verification forms at least once every three years to the Clearinghouse. - 2.4.
-Completion and submission of the verification application to the Clearinghouse serves to initiate a verification of the business as an eligible supplier under the Commission's Supplier Diversity Program.
+In assessing the suitability of an eligible supplier to bid for procurement contracts, a utility or other covered entity may require additional information or the completion of additional forms to comply with specific requirements created by the unique character of its business, such as insurance requirements, product and service codes, and bonding limits.
+A utility or other covered entity may not require additional information to verify that a business is in fact an eligible supplier under the Commission's Supplier Diversity Program.

+2.3.
+Eligible Suppliers Submit Verification Forms Every Three Years

+Eligible suppliers shall be required to submit verification forms at least once every three years to the Clearinghouse.

+2.4.
+Completion of Verification Forms

+Completion and submission of the verification form to the Clearinghouse serves to initiate a verification of the business as an eligible supplier under the Commission's Supplier Diversity Program.
+Submission of a verification form does not guarantee verification.